 - The national interest waiver process: If you have either an advanced degree or exceptional ability (not necessarily extraordinary, as in the earlier example, but still near the top of your field), you may qualify for self-sponsorship if you can show that your work is in the national interest.
 This often includes work in the public health sector or research that will benefit the community as whole.

 - The investor green card process: If you’re planning to invest in a new commercial enterprise to benefit the U.S. economy and create new jobs, you may be able to obtain a self-sponsored green card.
 The standard, however, is quite high, requiring about a $500,000 investment and the commitment to create a certain number of jobs within a set period of time.
 It’s not an option that works for all entrepreneurs.
+It is best to work with an experienced EB-5 Visa Attorney.

 If you don’t meet the criteria for these options, an Atlanta immigration attorney can assess whether there are steps you might take now to better position yourself in the future.
 There might also be ways to involve an employer and receive a green card with their sponsorship.